 RAID1 XFS

-Recovering data from a RAID1 NAS drive
+Recovering data from a RAID NAS drive using CnW Recovery software

 The problem to solve was a NAS storage device (Lacie 2 Big network) that was not responding any longer.
 It is a device that is accessed over a network and contains 2 disk drives in RAID 1 format.
 Being RAID1 means each is an identical image of the other.
 This means that one can fail, and all data will be retained on the second.